BirajSinghGCUTA/Strangers-At-Depth/README.md

 ### Installation

 1. You need to export your application in Unity for Android platform – File/Build Settings… If you do not check “Export project” checkbox you will have “Build” button instead of “Export”.
-2.Click “Export”.
+2. Click “Export”.
-3.Start Android Studio.
+3. Start Android Studio.
 Make sure that you already have everything set up – Android SDK and JAVA_HOME variable.
-4.In Android Studio choose “Open an existing Android Studio project” then navigate to the just exported project folder.
+4. In Android Studio choose “Open an existing Android Studio project” then navigate to the just exported project folder.
-5.Shift+10 or Run, choose Emulator (you can also choose your Device).
+5. Shift+10 or Run, choose Emulator (you can also choose your Device).

 <p align="right">(<a href="#top">back to top</a>)</p>